Written by Sophia Zaferes

-First, it creates an alkaline environment in the normally sperm-killing acidic vagina, which allows sperm to survive.
+First, it creates a more alkaline (basic) environment in the normally sperm-killing acidic vagina, which allows sperm to survive.
 It nourishes the sperm and also filters out any that are defective.
-Cervical mucus becomes more wet and slippery as ovulation approaches and, under the influence of a surge in estrogen, it develops swimming lanes that propel the sperm closer to the ovum (egg) that’s released at ovulation.
+Cervical mucus becomes more wet and slippery as ovulation approaches and, under the influence of a surge in estrogen, it develops "swimming lanes" that give the sperm a clear path to the ovum (egg) released at ovulation.
 This cervical fluid gives a smooth, wet, or slippery sensation at the vulva.
 It may look cloudy or clear, and may be creamy (like lotion) or stretchy like egg-whites - or somewhere in between.
 Without cervical mucus, the sperm wouldn’t be able to swim fast enough to reach the ovum and would die!

 Protects Against Infection

 Second, cervical fluid protects the uterus and reproductive organs as a whole from infection.
-After ovulation (and sometimes before the fertile window opens, depending on the length of a particular woman’s cycles), progesterone is the dominant hormone.
+After ovulation, progesterone is the dominant hormone.
 Progesterone causes the cervix to produce a different fluid, which becomes a dense plug that closes the opening of the cervix.
-This plug is impenetrable to sperm and harmful bacteria.
+This plug is nearly impenetrable to sperm and harmful bacteria.
 When this cervical plug is in place, you should observe a dry sensation at the vulva.
 You generally won’t see any cervical mucus when this plug is in place and, if you do, then you may have a hormone imbalance in need of attention.

 You may notice some white, dry lines in your underwear (along with a dry sensation at the vulva) even during your infertile phases.
 Not to worry!
 This is simply vaginal cell slough and is how the vagina sheds its dead epithelial cells.
 Vaginal cell slough is not cervical fluid.
 It’s how the vagina self-cleans and keeps its environment balanced.